posted under Convert Traffic into Leads and Sales

 The websites that rank highest are constantly updating their information and adding new, useful content such as informational articles and press releases.
 They’re also continually gaining more inbound links from other sites.

 In the old days, you created your Yellow Pages ad and then forgot about it until the deadline for the next year’s directory.
-Your online promotions require on-going attention.
+But that’s not how you should treat your online promotions.
+They require on-going attention.
 If you want to achieve success through your website, you’ve got to keep it current.

-Over 60 million people use search engines each day.
-That’s a gigantic audience, one that offers a world of opportunity to businesses that know how to grab attention online.
+Google processes over 40,000 search queries every second on average, which translates to over 3.5 billion searches per day and 1.2 trillion searches per year worldwide.
+That’s a gigantic audience of searchers, one that offers a world of opportunity to businesses that know how to grab attention online.

 Yes, the long-standing domination of the Yellow Pages may be history, but it’s been replaced by a more affordable and effective promotional alternative – the Internet.
 Learn to make the most of it, and your potential is truly unlimited.